arulhuw/pd/PD1 Week 1 - Worksheet.md

 3. Your final assessment will be graded based on Task Fulfilment, Organisation, Use of Resources, and Professional Conduct.
     - True
 4. You will need to pay close attention to activities marked by a blue folder during the course.
-    - ???
+    - False its red
 5. The final interview is worth 100% of the Professional Development Skills module.
-    - ???
+    - True

 TASK 3:

 Look at the Scheme of Work in the ‘PD1 Week 1 –Module Information’ document.
 Match the broad focus of each section of the trimester to its corresponding colour in the document:
+1. Red
-1. Purple      1.
-Sessions designed to prepare for your final interview.
+    - Sessions designed to prepare for your final interview.
+2. Blue
-2. Green       2.
-Sessions focusing on developing skills relating to applying for jobs including IT skills
+    - Sessions focusing on developing skills relating to applying for jobs including IT skills
+3. orange

-3. Blue        3.
-Final interview weeks
+    - Final interview weeks

+4. Purple
-4. Orange      4.
-Introductory session
+    - Introductory session

+5. Green
-5. Red         5.
-Sessions on self-reflection based on the Career’s Express Model, graduallyleading to the formulation of a basic career plan
+    - Sessions on self-reflection based on the Career’s Express Model, gradually leading to the formulation of a basic career plan

 Task 4: